 Near Anna in Collin County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 5 other markers are within 7 miles of this marker, measured as the crow flies.
-Mantua (approx. 3.7 miles away); First Christian Church of Van Alstyne First United Methodist Church of Van Alstyne (approx. 6.1 miles away); Van Alstyne (approx. 6.2 miles away); Veterans Memorial (approx. 6.2 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+First Christian Church of Van Alstyne (approx. 2.3 miles away); First United Methodist Church of Van Alstyne (approx. 2.3 miles away); Van Alstyne (approx. 2˝ miles away); Veterans Memorial (approx. 2˝ miles away); Coffman Cemetery (approx. 3.7 miles away); Elm Grove Cemetery (approx. 5.7 miles away); Stiff Chapel Cemetery (approx. 9.3 miles away); McLarry Cemetery (approx. 10˝ miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 7, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 484 times since then and 43 times this year.
+This page was last revised on November 18, 2020.
+It was originally submitted on April 7, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 608 times since then and 9 times this year.
 Photos: 1, 2. submitted on April 7, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.